-With a sideways flick of his forefinger, Torbin muted the sound from the holographic projection hanging just in front of him.
-With it came a light pressure against the finger, as if pushing a lever.
+With a sideways finger flick, Torbin muted the holographic projection hanging just in front of him.
+There was a light pressure against the finger, as if pushing a lever.

-He continued to monitor a dozen other news channels nearly simultaneously, periodically changing the volumes, or pausing some to concentrate on others.
-At times the movements of his hands and fingers were merely a blur.
-Accompanying each gesture was a tactile response that changed depending on the purpose of the action.
+He continued to monitor a dozen news channels nearly simultaneously, periodically changing the volumes, or pausing some to concentrate on others.
+The movements of his hands and fingers were merely a blur.
+He felt vibrations, textures.
+Images coalesced, to be stored...somewhere.
+There was little distinction between mind and global library.

 A pulsing hum in his ear indicated an incoming communication request.
 He marked a few of the segments for later viewing, then switched the images off with a quick, downward hand flip.
 His index and middle fingers slid to the right.
 A holo image appeared.